Linear system matrices of rational transfer functions: Introduction

 We will define the notion of strongly minimal polynomial system matrix, and we will prove that the strong minimality conditions imply the strong irreducibility conditions in \cite{Ver80}.
 We remark that, although the notions of irreducible or minimal polynomial system matrix refer to the same conditions in \eqref{minimal}, the conditions for a polynomial system matrix to be strongly irreducible or strongly minimal are different in general.
 We will also show that when the strong minimality conditions are not satisfied, we can reduce the system matrix to one where they are satisfied, and this without modifying the transfer function.
 Such a procedure was already derived in \cite{VanD83}, but only for linear system matrices that were already minimal at finite points.
 In this paper we thus extend this to arbitrary linear system matrices.

 In the next Section we briefly recall the background material for this paper and introduce the basic notation.
 In Section \ref{Minimality} we also recall the definition of strongly irreducible polynomial system matrix in \cite{Ver80}, and we introduce the notion of strong minimality.
 In addition, we establish the relation between them.
 We then give, in Section \ref{Reducing}, an algorithm to construct a strongly minimal linear system matrix from an arbitrary one, and we discuss the computational aspects in Section \ref{Computation}.
-In Section 6 we develop diagonal scaling methods to arbitrary pencils such that their row and column norms remain ``balanced''.
 Finally, we end with some numerical experiments in Section \ref{experiments} and some concluding remarks in Section \ref{Conclusion}.